planttheidea/unchanged/README.md

 - `omit` => `remove`
 - `assocPath` => `set`

-Another difference is that the `ramda` methods that clone objects (`assocPath`, for example) only work with objects; arrays are implicitly converted into objects, which can make updating collections challenging.
+Another difference is that the `ramda` methods that clone (`assocPath`, for example) only work with objects; arrays are implicitly converted into objects, which can make updating collections challenging.

 The last main difference is the way that objects are copied, example: